Best Home Loan Rates Australia (2026)

 What is the lowest home loan rate in Australia right now?

-As of May 2026, Pacific Mortgage Group offers the lowest owner-occupied variable rate at 5.59% p.a.
-(P&I, ≤80% LVR).
-Among major established banks, Macquarie Bank leads at 5.84% p.a.
+As of 24/06/2026, Pacific Mortgage Group offers the lowest owner-occupied variable rate in our comparison at 5.59% p.a.
+(P&I).
+Among major established banks, Macquarie Bank is competitive at 6.09% p.a.
 Rates change regularly — verify with the lender before applying.

 What is a comparison rate on a home loan?